mntbkr/react-login-example/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Instructions to run

 This app assumes use of [yarn](https://yarnpkg.com/), npm should also work fine.
 However dependencies are only locked with yarn, and npm may cause inconsistent results from newer dependencies being used then this app was tested with.